Testosterone (medication): Legal status

 Testosterone and its esters, along with other AAS, are prescription-only controlled substances in many countries throughout the world.
 In the United States, they are Schedule III drugs under the Controlled Substances Act, in Canada, they are Schedule IV drugs under the Controlled Drugs and Substances Act, and in the United Kingdom, they are Class C drugs under the Misuse of Drugs Act.

 Litigation

 As of 2014, a number of lawsuits are underway against manufacturers of testosterone, alleging a significantly increased rate of stroke and heart attack in elderly men who use testosterone supplementation.

 Doping in sports

 There are many known cases of doping in sports with testosterone and its esters by professional athletes.

 Research

 Depression

-Testosterone has been used to treat depression in men who are of middle age with low testosterone.
-However, a 2014 review showed no benefit on the mood of the men with normal levels of testosterone or on the mood of the older men with low testosterone.
-Conversely, a 2009 review found that testosterone had an antidepressant effect in men with depression, especially those with hypogonadism, HIV/AIDS, and in the elderly.
+A 2018 meta-analysis concluded that testosterone treatment is associated with a modest reduction in depressive symptoms in men, especially at higher doses and in carefully selected populations.
+A 2014 meta-analysis found that testosterone improves mood, especially in middle-aged hypogonadal men with subthreshold depression, but shows limited effect in older or eugonadal men.
+A 2009 review found that testosterone had an antidepressant effect in men with depression, especially those with hypogonadism, HIV/AIDS, and in the elderly.